User Review

 Lumaconi

-Lumaconi are bended tubes of pasta, about the size of a ping pong ball, that look like snail shells, and are generally served stuffed.
+Lumaconi are bended tubes of pasta, about the size of a ping pong ball, that look like snail shells, and are often filled with ricotta cheese and served with a variety of sauces.

 Macaroni / Maccheroncini